grosoon/cs213-grinnell-parallel-search/README.md

 # cs213-grinnell-parallel-search

+By Nolan Schoenle, Greyson Bourgeois, and Benjamin Wong

-pfs is a parallel search function that is used to search for all files and directories, within the directory from which pfs is called, whose names contain the search term.
+Parallel File Search (pfs) is a parallel search function that is used to search for all files and directories, within the directory from which pfs is called, whose names contain the search term.

 When a matching file or directory is found, its name is printed out along with the path that leads to it.